timothy-kramer/timothy-kramer/README.md

 Enjoy problem-solving and troubleshooting as well as creating new unique solutions to already-solved problems Experience in Java, HTML, JavaFX

+to prevent academic dishonesty all projects are currently private, contact for access to code

 <!--